PDE characterisation of geometric distribution functions and quantiles: Examples of reconstruction

-In this section we compute $\gamma_d\ \LL_d(R_P)$ when $P$ is a standard normal and a standard Cauchy distribution in $\R^2$ and $\R^3$.
+In this section we compute $\LL_d(\Fpg)$ when $P$ is a standard normal and a standard Cauchy distribution in $\R^2$ and $\R^3$.
 We show that the result coincides with the density of $P$, as established in Section \ref{sec:PDEGeneral}.
-Because the nature of the operator $\LL_d$ depends on whether $d$ is odd or even, computing $\LL_2$ and $\LL_3$ is fundamentally different.\\
+Because the nature of the operator $\LL_d$ depends on whether $d$ is odd or even, computing $\LL_2$ and $\LL_3$ is requires different approaches.\\

 Recall that the standard normal and standard Cauchy distributions on $\R^d$ have density